Gkcloud5/Better-future/Learning/Linux/Advanced/Filesystem/Hardlinks.md

 ```

 * It is also same as symlink but this is not shortcut
-* Here hardlink file also connected to a inode so if you made any changes in any of file it will change to both files.
+* Here hardlink file also connected to a inode so if you made any changes in any of file it will change modification to both files.
-*
+* But if i deleted any one of file then another file still there.
+* Link count is the number of hardlinks that an inode has